offthedial/site/src/pages/idtga/_details.md

 ---
 changelog:
   - Rank ELO balancing has had its numerical values updated.
-  - Dropouts will no longer be able to play for one month after the season they dropped out of.
+  - The amount of teams needed to make two brackets has been lowered to 12 teams.

 ---

-Welcome to season 29 of It's Dangerous to go Alone!
-We're testing out some different balancing formulas for this season so any and all feedback is greatly appreciated!
-Check out the latest blog post for more information.
+Welcome to Season 30 of It's Dangerous to go Alone!